 Some things have confused me for a long time, such as why flowers are beautiful and spiders are not.
 What is beauty anyway?
 And is there any importance in asking or answering that question?

-A sense of responsibility followed this thought.
+A sense of responsibility follows this thought.
 Nature is harsh, relentless change.
 It is “eat and be eaten.”
+A frog makes no distinction between a caterpillar and a butterfly as far as lunch is concerned.
 In our stellar neighborhood, two galaxies are colliding, gravitational forces ripping apart whatever life may have painstakingly evolved.
 Our own galaxy is destined to collide with another, our sun to die, our loved ones, ourselves.

 We may learn that whales or elephants or other animals share our awareness of mortality, but, as far as we know now, people are the only creatures to seek meaning to life, perhaps because of that awareness.
 It is a burden.
 It is a privilege.
 In this chaos of change we call life, humans seek meaning, personal meaning.

 The concept of beauty may be one of the unique perceptual structures of the human brain.
 Why did it evolve?
 Of what evolutionary value is it?
 Is it just that spiders pose a threat, so we instinctively recoil from them, while flowers pose no threat and may signal a source of food?
 Perhaps, but some people truly find spiders fascinating and beautiful.
 There are spider enthusiast groups.
 Honest.
 And I have to admit, I found one that gleamed with sparkly gold sitting on a fabulously complex web yesterday.
 So beauty is a learned thing.